aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 2. A read() from CL portion of the FPGA that is stuck, causing the read() to block forever.

-The EDMA queue have a timeout mechanism (3 seconds)for this cases, and will automatically trigger tear-down process, and following the same procedure description in “Application process crash” mentioned previously.
+The EDMA queue have a timeout mechanism for this cases (3 seconds), and will automatically trigger tear-down process, and following the same procedure description in “Application process crash” mentioned previously.

 <a name="stats"></a>
 ## Statistics Gathering

 Statistics are gathered using SysFS.
-Each edma has a sysfs entry matching the FPGA slow (i.e. /dev/edmaX_queueY will have /sys/edma/edmaX_queueY), and all the stats will be under that sysfs entry.
+Each EDMA queue has a SysFS entry (i.e. /dev/edmaX_queueY will have /sys/edma/edmaX_queueY), and all the stats will be under that SysFS entry.

 To see what available stats for a specific EDMA queue, simply run:

 `$ ls -l /sys/class/edma/edma0_queue0/*`

-to read a specific start use cat utility
+to read a specific statistic use cat utility

 ```
 $ cat /sys/class/edma/edma0_queue0/stats